vigetlabs/sprig/README.md

     body: "This is a Guest Post, which has special behavior"
     author_id: <%= sprig_record(User, 2).id %>
 ```

+If 'class_name' doesn't fit your source data, you can change the reserved attribute key by setting the 'reserved_class_name_attribute' option (see Special Options, above).

 ##Custom Sources and Parsers